 In addition to our undergraduate offerings, the College of Social Sciences, Mathematics and Education also offers three graduate degrees: a Master of Education (M.Ed.), a Master of Science in Instructional Design and Technology (MS-IDT), and the Master of Arts in Teaching (M.A.T.).
 Our college is also home to our Teacher Education Unit which prepares students for teacher licensure and careers as both elementary and secondary education professionals.
 Working with K-12 schools across the region, our faculty members prepare UT students to create compelling and active learning environments suited to education in the 21st century.
 In fact, the Florida Department of Education recently ranked our teacher preparation programs #1 in the state based upon the effectiveness of our graduates.

 I am extraordinarily proud that our college faculty members are campus leaders in the University’s global education initiatives.
 Our faculty members are involved in helping UT students gain a global perspective by leading more than 50 trips across Europe, Asia and South America, including many dynamic world cities such as Amsterdam, London, Paris, Rio de Janeiro, Beijing and Rome.

-Every CSSME major offers a variety of internships, and a chance for hands on, real world experiences.
-CSSME faculty actively engage students in collaborative research opportunities including Honors research fellowships and independent studies, many of which result in conference presentations and publications for students.
-Each year, the college sponsors a poster presentation session where our students can showcase their learning.
+Lastly, an enduring value of our college is to ensure students have opportunities for experiential, hands on, real world experiences.
+This is often accomplished through student internships, as well as collaborative research, including Honors research fellowships and independent studies.
+Many of these opportunities result in conference presentations and publications for our students.
+Each year, the College of Social Sciences, Mathematics and Education sponsors a poster presentation session where our students can showcase their research and learning.